5 Tips to Manage Your House When Your Domestic Helper Is on Leave

-You never quite realise how useful your domestic worker is until they go away.
-Whether they are going back to their home country for a few weeks or are taking a break in a different city, it can be difficult to manage the house during this period.
+You never quite realise how useful your domestic worker is until they are absent.
+Whether they are going back to their home country for a few weeks or are taking a break in a different city, it can be difficult to keep track of house management.
 However, it’s important to keep your house clean and your family well looked after throughout this time, and while it may seem tricky, there are lots of ways to do it.
-Here are five tips to help you – from spending some time doing a clear out and getting creative with different childcare solutions to learning how to use automatic washing machines and how to use detergent while doing the laundry yourself.
+Here are five tips to help you – from spending some time doing a clear-out and getting creative with different childcare solutions to learning how to use automatic washing machines and how to use detergent while doing the laundry yourself.

 Plan in advance

 The first thing that will make your domestic helper’s time away much easier for you is good planning in advance.
 When you are employing someone, be sure to check with them any periods of leave already booked.
 Ask your domestic helper to let you know in good time when they want to take leave so that you’ll have enough notice to make alternative arrangements.

 Dealing with household yourself

 In a busy family, the list of household chores could be lengthy and when your domestic helper is away, you might feel overwhelmed while dealing with them by yourself.
 Start by writing down the household tasks that cannot wait for your domestic helper to come back.
 Depending on your working schedule, plan the tasks so that you will be able to apply them in an effective way.
 Give priority to the chores that are more urgent such as washing the dishes, vacuuming and doing the laundry.
 Knowing how to use automatic washing machine properly, where to put the laundry detergent, or how to vacuum and mop floors are simple learnings that can make your household life easier.
 And don’t forget that you can always ask your partner to give you a helping hand and to be supportive, especially when you are too busy with other important tasks.

 Use the opportunity for a clear out